 Types of Schema Markup

-• Recipe: Like other content, recipe pages without schema rank and receive organic traffic.
+Recipe: Like other content, recipe pages without schema can still rank well and receive organic traffic.
 But without schema they won’t appear in Google’s recipe grid that often shows at the top of search.
 If you don’t care about this grid placement or other rich results, you do not have to add markup.

 Tips for Using Structured Data